-- D Pembina Initial On-Site Actions - □ Ensure personal safety.
-Don appropriate personal protection equipment and reassess requirement as the incident progresses. - □ Complete a visual hazard assessment; assess for further hazards. - □ Act to shut down, isolate and de-pressure equipment, as required.
+Pembina Initial On-Site Actions Ensure personal safety.
+Don appropriate personal protection equipment and reassess requirement as the incident progresses.
+Complete a visual hazard assessment; assess for further hazards.
+Act to shut down, isolate and de-pressure equipment, as required.
 Do not attempt to shut off electricity if water is already present.
-The combination of water and live electrical current can be lethal. - □ Evacuate area as directed.

-7.5.2 Severe Storms

-Severe weather can happen anywhere, at any time.
-Severe weather can include hazardous conditions produced by thunderstorms, including damaging winds, tornadoes, large hail, flooding and flash flooding, and winter storms associated with freezing rain, sleet, snow and strong winds.

-- D Pembina Initial On-Site Actions - □ Assess potential hazards and take actions to reduce the danger of equipment falling and causing other damage during a storm.
+The combination of water and live electrical current can be lethal.
+Evacuate area as directed.
+7.5 5.2 Severe Storms pro vere weather can happen anywhere, at any time.
+Severe weather can include hazardous conditions oduced by thunderstorms, including damaging winds, tornadoes, large hail, flooding and flash oding, and winter storms associated with freezing rain, sleet, snow and strong winds.
+Pembina Initial On-Site Actions Assess potential hazards and take actions to reduce the danger of equipment falling and causing other damage during a storm.
 Secure everything that might be blown around or torn loose.
-Flying objects can injure people and damage property. - □ If you are in a vehicle, stop the vehicle away from trees or power lines that might fall on you.
-Report where you are and stay there.
+Flying objects can injure people and damage property.